timtroendle/urban-occupants-paper/main.md

 Compare comfort level (temperature when home) for different HVAC control strategies.

+Show and discuss 'Energy Pathways' of people: their energy footprint while they move through the city.

 Optional: Discuss likelihood of certain HVAC control strategies for certain spatial areas.
 For example the fraction of an LSOA following a certain control strategy.

 ## Conclusion